 History of Ayurveda, in a Nutshell

 A sister school of yoga, Ayurveda roughly translates to the knowledge or “science of life.”
-First originating in the Vedic culture of India, many consider it to be the oldest health science.
+First originating in the Vedic culture of India, many consider it to be the oldest health tradition.
 And while Ayurveda comes from the East, anyone can practice its principles of wellness, regardless of geographic location, religion or economic status.

 Basic Principles of Ayurveda